riad-mammadov/Football-Manager-Sim/README.md

 - Track player performance (e.g. goals scored, assists — WIP)
 - Planned GUI interface (coming soon)
 - Future deployment
-- + Many more features to be planned
+- Many more features to be planned and added

 ## 🧠 How It Works